callstack/ts-regex-builder/README.md

 # TS Regex Builder

-User-friendly egular Expression builder for TypeScript and JavaScript.
+User-friendly Regular Expression builder for TypeScript and JavaScript.

-## The problem & solution
+## Goal

 Regular expressions are a powerful tool for matching complex text patterns, yet they are notorious for their hard-to-understand syntax.